CERL-WUSTL/PACMAN/README.md

 Step 3.
 You can skip this step if you want to use our embeddings located in the directory to this repo.
 To get vector representations of tasks run task_2_vec_LLM_50.py.
 You may wish to change the textural discription if adding or removing tasks.
 Note you will need to have a huggingface api key configured and exported.

 Step 4.
-Run clustering.py.
+If you wish to use our clustering you can see the resulting files in metaworld_c0_nrand.yaml,metaworld_c1_nrand.yaml, and metaworld_c2_nrand.yaml for metaworld.
+Otherwise run clustering.py.
 This will generate clusters for a given K and epsilon. clustering.py assumes the embeddings are in ./content (this was originally ran in google colab)

 Step 5.
 Go to CMTA/config/experiment/metaworld.yml and add your cluster by specifying which tasks are *ignored*.
-The provided one has all tasks removed.
+The provided metaworld.yml has all tasks removed by default.
+Our .yml files used in the paper are named metaworld_c0_nrand.yaml,metaworld_c1_nrand.yaml, and metaworld_c2_nrand.yaml.
 Simply comment the task with a hash (#) if its apart of your cluster.
 You will have K of these metaworld.yml files for this method.
 They must be named metaworld.yml and be in that location when the script below is called.

 Step 6.
 Run MOORE.sh (provided here).
 This was our best baseline and it isn't present in the CMTA repo.
 You need to replace CMTA/mtrl/agent/components/encoder.py with the one present in this directory.
 You will run this K times, one for each cluster modifying the metaworld.yml file in step 4.